Michael Abels, Composer Of Jordan Peele's 'Us', Balances Terror With Empathy

 For the main titles of Us, Abels wrote a nonsense-language anthem for a chorus of children and adults.
 "The anthem really represents the spirit of the Tethered, and the uprising that they're about to stage.
 There's a group of people, and they're organized, and they're angry," he says.

 The score for Us plays with the duality and mirror imagery in the film.
-Abels paired normal instruments, like a solo violin for the young girl, Zora (played by Shahadi Wright Joseph) with much more abnormal ones, like a cimbalom for Zora's Tethered counterpart, Umbrae.
+Abels paired normal instruments, like a solo violin for the young girl, Zora (played by Shahadi Wright Joseph), with much more abnormal ones, like a cimbalom for Zora's Tethered counterpart, Umbrae.

 "The film is really about individual characters confronting their own mirror images, so it's a very intimate, personal story," Abels says.
 "The score needed to feel like it was right with you, and not about invaders from another universe or something."

-In addition to Us, Abels is scoring an upcoming Stefon Bristol-directed Netflix film called See You Yesterday and he recently co-founded the Composer Diversity Collective, which seeks to increase visibility for composers that Hollywood has overlooked.
+In addition to Us, Abels is scoring an upcoming Stefon Bristol-directed Netflix film called See You Yesterday and he recently co-founded the Composer Diversity Collective, which seeks to increase visibility for composers whom Hollywood has overlooked.

-Peele says it's really Michael Abels' heart that makes him a great horror scorer.
+Peele says it's really Abels' heart that makes him a great horror scorer.
 "Michael's a man of immense empathy — very soft-spoken, a very sweet person, very loving," Peele says.
 "I think that the best horror is created by those who are in touch with their empathetic side.
 And that's him."